jonklein/Psh/README.md

 - Added new integer and float instructions: abs, neg, sin, cos, tan, max, min.
 - Added new boolean instructions: and, or, xor, not.
 - Added problem class for the cart centering problem (CartCentering.java), an optimal control problem.
+- Made many parameters of .pushgp files optional.
+This should make creating .pushgp files for new users much simpler, as many parameters are rarely (if ever) changed.
+Optional parameters are listed in this readme.

 Major Changes since v0.2:
 -------------------------